School Counseling Division

 that are impacting student success.
 The purpose of our School

-Counseling program is to support students’ preparation for college,
+Counseling program is to support all students’ preparation for college,

 career and life.